Maintaining brand personality when working with a freelance content writer

 But blogging is time-consuming.
 It needs a creative spark to get the momentum going, to brainstorm, and then sit down and churn out a worthwhile post.

-Especially when you have so much else going on – accounting, social media, actually going out and getting customers, providing services or producing product.
+Especially when you have so much else going on – accounting, social media, actually going out and getting customers, providing services or creating your products.

 It falls further and further down the to-do list until you realise it’s been six months since you last blogged.